 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-One (1) year's experience at the level of Mental Health Trainee.
+One (1) year of experience at the level of a Mental Health Trainee.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-4. Completion of a mental health trainee certificate program may be substituted for six (6) months of the General Experience.
+Completion of a mental health trainee certificate program may be substituted for one-half (1/2) year of the General Experience.